 There are different subtypes of breast cancer.
 Each subtype behaves and responds to treatment in a different way.
 Because of this, your treatment for breast cancer will depend on what subtype of the disease you have.
-A doctor can determine the subtype of the disease by looking at a sample of the breast cancer tissue.
+A doctor can determine the subtype of the disease by looking at a sample of your breast cancer tissue.

 If the cancer has a specific type of receptor, it is positive for that receptor.
 For example, a cancer with the hormone receptor ER is called ER-positive, or ER+, disease.
 A cancer may be positive for more than 1 type of receptor.
 This means that your disease can have the following receptor statuses:

 It is also possible for a cancer to be negative for all 3 receptors.
 This type of cancer is called triple-negative disease.
-When breast cancer is triple-negative, it means that there are no estrogen, progesterone, or HER2 receptors in the tumor cells telling the cancer to grow.
+When breast cancer is triple-negative, it means that there are no estrogen, progesterone, or HER2/neu receptors in the tumor cells telling the cancer to grow.
 Triple-negative breast cancer is considered to be more aggressive because it is more likely to spread and also more likely to come back after treatment.
 Triple-negative breast cancer is often treated with a chemotherapy or with a combination of different types of therapies.

 It is important to talk to your doctor about the treatment options available to you based on the receptor status of your cancer.

 HALAVEN is a prescription medicine used to treat adults with breast cancer that has spread to other parts of the body, and who have already received other types of anticancer medicines after the cancer has spread.

 Before you receive HALAVEN, tell your health care provider about all of your medical conditions, including if you